serokell/blog-posts/whats-that-typeclass-functor/article.md

 It’s done!
 You’ve just seen how to define your own instance of the Functor typeclass.
 You can practice this more with the exercises section.

-## Functor is not a container only
+## Functor is not always a container

 There is one noteworthy fact about Functor — it’s not always a container.
 For example, a function is a Functor too!